magento/knowledge-base/src/announcements/adobe-commerce-announcements/integration-environments-migration-to-new-regions-for-eu-and-us.md

 >![info]
 >
->Note: Please note that this migration is required prior to upgrading to Commerce 2.4.4.
+>Note: Please note that this migration is required prior to upgrading to Adobe Commerce 2.4.4.

 ## When is the migration happening?